grBer/larapics_live_veriosn/README.md

   The following project is a fully functional laravel project with CRUD  and authentication features letting users make their account, upload, delete, edit images.
   The front-end is built with blade.<br/> <br/>
   There is three user categories.<br/><br/>
-  Admin: He/She can edit or deleting anyone's picture.<br/>
+  Admin: He/She can edit or delete anyone's picture.<br/>
   Editor: He/She can edit anyone's picture but he/she can delete only his/her own pictures.<br/>
   Author: He/She can edit and delete only his/her own pictures.
 </p>